This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 • Keep the load between the fender wells.
 Avoid letting the material accumulate in that “locked load” area ahead of the fender wells.

-A Loadhandler is a great tool for anyone who is hauling and unloading cargo in their pickup trucks.
+A Loadhandler is a great tool for anyone who is hauling and unloading cargo in their trucks.
 They can save you time and wear and tear on your body.
 Get the correct model of Loadhandler for the type of work you’re doing, and by following a few practical steps, the Loadhandler can make your job and life a whole lot easier.
 Get one today, you’ll love it.
 I love mine!

-If you have any comments or questions, you can leave them in the comments section below or you can email us at [email protected].
-FYI, we do not collect or share email addresses.
+If you have any comments or question, you can leave them in the comments section below.
+You can also email us at [email protected].
+FYI, we do not collect or share emails!
 We will only use them to reply to your comments or provide answers to your questions.
-We are also required to let you know that some of our links are “affiliate links”.
-This means if you click on a link and make a purchase, we could make a small commission, at no extra cost to you.
-This helps offset the cost of maintaining our website.
-So, if you like what you’ve seen, please be sure to give us a “Like” and “Share” on Facebook and Instagram too.
-Thank you for reading and good luck with all your home projects!
+If you liked what you saw, please be sure to give us a “Like” and “Share” us on Facebook too.
+Thank you for reading and good luck with all your projects!